-5. Successful completion of a culminating experience (i.e., comprehensive exam or thesis).

-6. All University regulations governing the master's degree apply to the Educational Specialist in School Psychology degree.
+6. All University regulations governing the master's degree apply to the Educational Specialist degree in School Psychology.

 7. Candidates are annually evaluated for specific professional competencies.
-If a candidate is found insufficient on one or more of the competencies, the candidate may be required to complete additional course work, practica, fieldwork, and/or other activities before being approved for the PPS intern or full credential or the Ed.S.
+If a candidate is found insufficient on one or more of the competencies, the candidate may be required to complete additional course work, practica, fieldwork, and/or other activities before being approved for the PPS intern or full credential and Ed.S.
 Degree.

 8. Certificate of Clearance prior to enrolling in practica (ED P 641A & B).

-9. Pass the CBEST prior to enrolling in practica (ED P 641A & B).
+9. Pass the Basic Skills Requirement prior to enrolling in practica (ED P 641A & B).

 10. Completion of the National School Psychology Examination (ETS/PRAXIS II #10400) prior to completion of the program.

-### Amended wording